openflighthpc/flight-file-manager/client/README.md

 dropdown menu item; and `fa_icon` is optional and if given the name of Font Awesome icon to use.

+If the `REACT_APP_DATA_FILE` is created/managed by a Flight Landing Page installation, you should modify the `bookmarks.yaml` file present in the landing page.

 If the path is a relative path (i.e., it does not begin with `/`) it is relative to the user's home directory.